sebastianmenze/Marine-mammal-call-detection-using-spectrogram-shape-matching/readme.md

 I suggest to try out different classification score thresholds and "db_threshold" (determines the minimum signal-to-noise ration a patch must have to be considered).

+## Extract only detection timestamps from the shapematching dataframe

 If you want to extract just the timestamps for a given threshold and call shape, you can use code like this:

 ```python